-Recent Developments
+2019 Developments

-In early January 2019, we acquired two privately-held, early-stage companies, CoreBiome, Inc. ("CoreBiome") and Novosanis N.V. ("Novosanis"), in order to add differentiated products and services to our molecular collection systems business.
+In early January 2019, we acquired two privately-held, early-stage companies, CoreBiome and Novosanis, in order to add differentiated products and services to the molecular collection systems segment of our business.

 CoreBiome, a spin-off from the University of Minnesota, is based in St. Paul, Minnesota and provides microbiome laboratory and analytical services that can accelerate research and discovery for customers in the pharmaceutical, agricultural and academic research communities.
-These services provide optimal analytical algorithms to deliver speed and scalability in the lab with highly precise analytics.
-CoreBiome was co-founded in 2016 by Dr. Dan Knights, a globally-recognized expert in microbiome informatics who has developed leading methods for analyzing microbiome data, along with Dr. Daryl Gohl and Dr. Kenny Beckman, domain experts in genomics methods and clinical lab operations.
+CoreBiome was co-founded in 2016 by Dr. Dan Knights, a globally-recognized expert in microbiome informatics who has developed leading methods for analyzing microbiome data, along with Dr. Daryl Gohl and Dr. Kenny Beckman, domain experts in microbiome sample processing and analysis.

-Novosanis was a Belgian company founded as a spin-off from the University of Antwerp, Belgium in 2013.
+Novosanis is a Belgian company that was founded in 2013 as a spin-off from the University of Antwerp, Belgium.
 Novosanis is an early commercial stage producer and distributor of urine sample collection devices targeting the liquid biopsy and sexually transmitted infection screening markets.
 Novosanis' primary product is Colli-Pee, an easy to use device designed for the standardized collection of first-void urine which can be used in the privacy of the user's home or in a clinic.
 Product validation and clinical trials are also under way with various sexually transmitted infection test manufacturers.